SymmetricChaos/SimpleCAS/README.md

 # Features
-Currently four basic kinds of objects are supported by SimpleCAS: Rational (rational numbers), CFrac (simple continued fractions), QPoly (polynomials with rational coefficients), and ZPoly (polynomials with integer coefficients modulo some number).
+Currently four basic kinds of objects are supported by SimpleCAS: Rational (rational numbers), CFrac (simple continued fractions), QPoly (polynomials with rational coefficients), and ZPoly (polynomials with integer coefficients).

 ## Rational
 Rational numbers represented in simplest form.
 They are essentially just a pair of numbers with a bunch of methods defined to make sure they interact with other Rational objects as well as Python's integers.